SvyatoslavGabuda/Events_Around_You_Frontend/README.md

 - Redux Persist
 - Redux Persist Transform Encrypt

-## External API
+## External APIs

+This project utilizes the following external APIs:

+### Bing Maps V8 Map Control SDK

-This project utilizes The Bing Maps V8 Map Control SDK as an external API to implement maps.
+The Bing Maps V8 Map Control SDK is used to implement maps in this project.
 To use this API, you will need to obtain an API key from Bing Maps.

+To configure the API key, follow these steps:

+1. Create a new `.env` file in the root directory of the application.
+2. Copy the content from the provided `.env.default` file and paste it into the new `.env` file.
+3. Obtain an API key from Bing Maps by signing up for an account and creating a new project.
-The API key should be added to the application's configuration file or stored securely on the server-side.
+4. Add the obtained API key to the `.env` file as follows:

+REACT_APP_BINGMAPS_KEY="your-api-key"

+Replace `your-api-key` with the actual API key you obtained from Bing Maps.

+Make sure to keep the `.env` file secure and never commit it to a public repository.

-Please refer to the Bing Maps documentation for more information on using the Bing Maps V8 Map Control SDK.
+Please refer to the [Bing Maps documentation](https://docs.microsoft.com/en-us/bingmaps/v8-web-control/) for more information on using the Bing Maps V8 Map Control SDK.

+### Stripe API

+The Stripe API is used for payment processing in this project.
+Stripe provides a secure and reliable platform for handling payments.
+Follow these steps to integrate the Stripe API into your project:

+1. Create an account on the Stripe website by visiting stripe.com and signing up.
+This will provide you with access to the Stripe dashboard and essential features.
+2. Once you have created your Stripe account, you need to obtain API keys.
+These keys serve as the authentication mechanism for your application to communicate securely with the Stripe API.
+3. In your project, locate the .env file (if it doesn't exist, create one in the root directory) and update it with the following line:

+REACT_APP_STRIPE_KEY="Your-Publishable-key"
+Replace "your-api-key" with the actual publishable key you obtained from Stripe.
+This key should be the public-facing key and not the secret key.

+4. Additionally, for the back end of your application, you need to add the private key to the application.properties file or the appropriate configuration file in your server-side code.
+This ensures that the back end can securely communicate with the Stripe API using the secret key.

+Please refer to the [Stripe documentation](https://stripe.com/docs) for more information on setting up and using the Stripe API for payment processing.

 ## Prerequisites